DS-Homebrew/nds-bootstrap/README.md

  </span>
 </p>

-nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs to be natively utilised rather than using an emulator.
-This works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcarts.
+nds-bootstrap for DS (B4DS) is an open-source application that allows Nintendo DS ROMs to be natively utilised rather than using an emulator.
+This works on the Nintendo (3)DS(i) through flashcarts.

 # ROM Compatibility

-nds-bootstrap supports most DS ROMS, with a few exceptions.
-You can enhance your gaming experience with cheats and faster load times than general cartridges (for games that support those features).
-Game saving is supported too and will be saved in the `.sav` extention.
-If you find a bug, please report it in the [issues tab](https://github.com/ahezard/nds-bootstrap/issues).
+B4DS supports a small amount of DS ROMS.
+If you find a bug, please report it on the Rocket.Chat Server.

-Be sure to manually patch out the Anti-Piracy functions though, as nds-bootstrap does not include patches of this sort.
+Be sure to manually patch out the Anti-Piracy functions though, as B4DS does not include patches of this sort.

-nds-bootstrap also supports many homebrew applications, including emulators such as lameboy and NesDS.

 # Compiling